Tokenism or table stakes?

 For example, if I am arguing for action to address catastrophic climate change, which I think has a lot of fairness implications, then you and I are comparatively unlikely to get derailed by an argument about whether it is the least I can do to switch to carbon neutral ice cream.3 The cost and benefits of the action are too clearly defined and mutually interpretable.
 No one is going to derail the Paris Climate Accords because they couldn’t find a carbon-neutral caterer for the lunch break.
 People who derail those arguments use a different arsenal of tactics.

 A classic example of a contentious tokenism/table-stakes dispute is gendered language, in the sense of the language we use to refer to people in general (he/she/they/novel pronouns) or their jobs (Is everyone who plays upon a stage an actor?
 Or are some of them actresses?
 Should we replace both with a historically un-gendered alternative such as ‘talent’?)
 For personal context, I am happy to talk about you, or to you, using whatever grammatical gender of pronoun you would like right now.
 I am happy to use whatever gendered or gender-neutral job title you would like, according to whatever your current feelings on the matter are.
 I do not care whether your preferences are popular ones or contrarian ones; it is the least I could do (heh) for someone who is giving me the gift of their time, to make that concession.
 Table stakes, as it were.
 This price really is trivial, for me.4 The grammar question is for me the least interesting thing happening in the fascinating world of gender.
-That is not to say that interests, passions and feelings about grammatical gender is not real in someone else.
-I don’t need to understand the preference in order to respect it.5 But, how to get from a easy interpersonal agreement to a workplace-wide one, or a society-wide one…?
+That is not to say that interests, passions and feelings about grammatical gender are not real in someone else.
+I don’t need to understand the preference in order to respect it.5 But, how to get from an easy interpersonal agreement to a workplace-wide one, or a society-wide one…?
 I do not think this part is trivial, nor should be.

-The fact that this preference is opaque to me possibly illustrates one of the reasons that symbolic gestures can be so contentious in the real world: as a preference it variable between people, and people just do not understand each other’s position.
+The fact that this preference is opaque to me possibly illustrates one of the reasons that symbolic gestures can be so contentious in the real world: as a preference it varies between people, and people just do not understand each other’s position.
 That grammatical gender means nothing to me and it means something to other humans shows a divide of incomprehension between the way I and those other humans see the world.
 And it illustrates that we have different preferences behind that shroud of mutual confusion.

 Symbolic gestures seem often to be so hard to agree upon because the preferences they are about, like this language preference, are mutually incomprehensible.
 This is not to say the preferences we have are not real, or not legitimate, or any such thing, simply that we only have access to them through each others’ claims about them.
 Are we even any good at making good deductions from lived experience?